DROP CEILING VS. OPEN CEILING

 Drop Ceiling

-Drop ceilings (a.k.a. dropdown ceilings) have become a staple of the late 20th century.
+Drop ceilings, a.k.a. dropdown ceilings, have become a staple of the late 20th century.
 Known for their functionality and standard appearance, dropdown ceilings are flat, accessible, and help absorb noise.
-The tiles are commonly made of gypsum and other soft mineral fibers.
+The tiles are commonly made of gypsum or other soft mineral fibers.
 To understand what made them such a popular choice of ceiling design we must trace back their roots.

 The Early Origins of Drop Ceiling Tiles

-Drop ceiling tiles were introduced in the late 1950s, and by the 60s and 70s became widely adopted in commercial buildings, particularly in office spaces, schools, hospitals, and retail establishments.
+Drop ceiling tiles were introduced in the late 1950s, and by the 60s and 70s became widely adopted in commercial buildings, particularly in offices, schools, hospitals, and retail establishments.

 Ceiling tiles were popular for several key reasons: